• Skip to primary navigation

 Send Large Email Attachments Using Mail Drop

-6. Once that is done, you can tap on the Send button to send the email with large iCloud attachment to your recipients.
+6. Once that is done, you can tap on the Send button to send the email message with large iCloud attachment to your recipient.

 How Recipients Can Download Mail Drop Files

-When recipients open your Email, they will see download links to attachments and will be able to download the attached files by tapping or clicking on the links.
+When recipients open your Email Message, they will see download links to attachments and will be able to download the attached files by tapping or clicking on the links.

 If the attached files are images, your recipients will be able to see previews of the image attachments in the email message and other types of attachments will appear as links.